Chris-June/MCP-Server-Python/README.md

 - 🔄 Dynamic context switching based on conversation triggers
 - 📝 Enhanced markdown formatting for professional-looking content
 - 🖼️ Multi-modal context support for processing images and other media
+- 🔍 Advanced role search and filtering by keywords, domains, and tone

 ## Technology Stack
 - **Backend**: Python with asyncio